Mczeem/aptos-core/README.md

 [![Discord chat](https://img.shields.io/discord/945856774056083548?style=flat-square)](https://discord.gg/aptoslabs)

 Aptos-core strives towards being the safest and most scalable layer one blockchain solution.
-Today, this powers the Aptos Devnet, tomorrow Mainnet in order to create universal and fair access to decentralized assets for some people.
+Today, this powers the Aptos Devnet, tomorrow Mainnet in order to create universal access to decentralized assets for some people.

 ## Getting Started